MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Notes/Get-MgBetaUserOnenoteNotebookSection.md

 ## SYNOPSIS
 Retrieve a list of section objects from the specified notebook.
 This API is available in the following national cloud deployments.

-> [!NOTE]
-> To view the v1.0 release of this cmdlet, view [Get-MgUserOnenoteNotebookSection](/powershell/module/Microsoft.Graph.Notes/Get-MgUserOnenoteNotebookSection?view=graph-powershell-1.0)

 ## SYNTAX